Jarzka/stylefy/README.md

 (stylefy/init {:use-custom-class-prefix? true})
 ```

-# Advanced features

 ## Multi-instance support (frontend)

+Multi-instance support can be used in the following scenarios:

-Multi-instance support is meant for running multiple apps using stylefy on the same web page.
-This is currently possible if every app is built separately (every app contains its own JS file).
-Also, if you run multiple stylefy apps on the same domain and have HTML5 local storage caching turned on, you might want to consider using multi-instance support so that every app gets is own cache.
+* Running multiple apps using stylefy on the same web page (this is possible if every app is built separately, i.e. every app contains its own JS file.
+* Running multiple apps using stylefy on the same domain in a way that every app uses its own HTML5 local storage cache.

 To setup multi-instance support, use your app name as a suffix in the **style** tag id.